 Why did I Choose Psychology?

-I believe mental wellness is something that every person, community, and organization deserves.
-As a mental health professional, I strive to provide care that is respectful of my clients’ histories, experiences, and values.
+I believe mental wellness is something that every person, community, and organization can and needs to work towards.

+Since norms about communication, connection, safety, and worth can vary so much, I wanted to learn flexible ways of providing care that are attentive to my clients’ histories, experiences, and values.
 To help achieve this goal, I got a PhD in Counseling Psychology.
 I chose to engage in practice and research across specializations, such as counselor training, self-image/self-worth, gender norms, anti-racism, LGB affirmative counseling, and mindfulness.

 - New York State Psychological Association, where I am a

 - a member of the LGBT Task Force